MohamedShazni/Feed-Pulse/README.md

 ## About FeedPulse

-### FeedPulse is a lightweight internal tool that lets teams collect product feedback and feature requests from users,
-### then uses Google Gemini AI to automatically categorise, prioritise, and summarise them — giving product teams
-### instant clarity on what to build next.
+### FeedPulse is a lightweight internal tool that lets teams collect product feedback and feature requests from users,then uses Google Gemini AI to automatically categorise, prioritise, and summarise them — giving product teams instant clarity on what to build next.

 ## ✨ Features